kallangerard/kallangerard.github.io/content/posts/how-to-use-traefik-2-with-home-assistant.md

 We need one flag to declare docker being used as a provider, another to define the endpoint, as well as `exposedbydefault=false` so that we have to explicitly tell traefik to enable services on each container.
 We also set the network to match what is used by your service containers, to avoid having to set it for every individual container.

-The name of the network is the **absolute** network name, which by default is the name of the folder your docker-compose.yaml file lives and the name of the network.
-To see your network names run `docker network ls`.
+The name of the network is the **absolute** network name, which by default is the name of the folder where your docker-compose.yaml file lives and the name of the network.
+To confirm your network names run `docker network ls`.
 In my case it's `docker_backend`.

 ```yaml
 - --providers.docker